laravel/lumen-docs/cache.md

 <a name="obtaining-a-cache-instance"></a>
 ### Obtaining A Cache Instance

-The `Illuminate\Contracts\Cache\Factory` and `Illuminate\Contracts\Cache\Repository` [contracts](/docs/{{version}}/contracts) provide access to Laravel's cache services.
+The `Illuminate\Contracts\Cache\Factory` and `Illuminate\Contracts\Cache\Repository` provide access to Laravel's cache services.
 The `Factory` contract provides access to all cache drivers defined for your application.
-The `Repository` contract is typically an implementation of the default cache driver for your application as specified by your `cache` configuration file.
+The `Repository` contract is typically an implementation of the default cache driver for your application as specified by your `.env` environment file.

 However, you may also use the `Cache` facade, which is what we will use throughout this documentation.
 The `Cache` facade provides convenient, terse access to the underlying implementations of the Laravel cache contracts.